Home Birth Midwives in California

 CPM fully licensed

 California licenses both Certified Professional Midwives (CPM) and Certified Nurse-Midwives (CNM).
-CPMs in California must be licensed through the Medical Board of California.
+CPMs must be licensed through the Medical Board of California.
 Informed consent is required for all home births.
 California has one of the most established home birth midwifery frameworks in the country.

 When hiring a midwife in California, always ask for their license number and verify it with the state licensing board.
 Ask what credentials they hold, how many births they have attended, and what their protocol is for hospital transfer.
-A licensed, experienced midwife will welcome these questions.

 How Much Does a Home Birth Cost in California?